Doan Dinh Nam

 - Religious freedom

-Doan Dinh Nam, 68, currently serving his 16-year sentence at Xuyen Moc Detention Center, is in a dangerous health situation, with damaged kidneys.
+Doan Dinh Nam was in a dangerous health situation, with damaged kidneys.
 Therefore, his family sent a request to cancel his sentence and allow him to be taken care of in the last days of his life and die at home.
 However, instead of approving their request, the public security of Phu Yen Province went to their house and threatened them to not attempt to generate support for Nam.
-Nam’s family is so poor that they have hardly visited Nam since he has been in prison.
+Nam’s family is so poor that they were hardly able to visit him in prison.

 Details - Background, History of Activism.